 Multiple institutions of culture, such as museums and galleries interpret the social values and lives of diverse nations and ethnic groups that have lived in the area throughout history.
 This is evident mainly in religious buildings – besides Orthodox churches, Novi Sad also boasts a neo-gothic Roman Catholic Church which is the major city’s landmark, art nouveau Synagogue, Ruthenian Greek Catholic Church, and others.

 Petrovaradin Fortress, with its prominent clocktower and underground military galleries, is the main symbol of Novi Sad.
-It was built on the right bank of the Danube and several centuries ago served as a defence of Habsburg Monarchy against the Turkish invasion.
+It was built on the right bank of the Danube and several centuries ago served as a defense of Habsburg Monarchy against the Turkish invasion.
 Today, this is a unique space for one of the largest and award-winning European music festivals – EXIT, attracting around 200,000 people annually.
-This year EXIT is preparing a spectacular programme and massive celebrations for its 20th birthday so stay tuned for more info!
+This year EXIT is preparing a celebration for its 20th birthday so stay tuned for more info!

 Novi Sad knows how to cherish its intangible heritage – foremost its way of life and hospitality of the local residents, as well as its history and material artefacts that are put on display to visitors in institutions of culture across the city.
-Matica Srpska, City Museum of Novi Sad, Museum of Vojvodina, Museum of Contemporary Art of Vojvodina, Gallery Square or the Synagogue are some of the buildings and venues that can certainly intrigue every visitor.
+Matica Srpska, City Museum of Novi Sad, Atelier 61, Museum of Vojvodina, Museum of Contemporary Art of Vojvodina, Gallery Square with three galleries or the Synagogue are some of the buildings and venues that can certainly intrigue every visitor.

 For all it has to offer, Novi Sad will soon be crowned with the title of the European Capital of Culture!

-Ahead of 2021, the rich cultural programme will unfold throughout the seasons.
+Ahead of 2022, the rich cultural program will unfold throughout the seasons.
 They will be happening in different venues across the city, some of which may be slightly out of the norm and the usual.
-For example, churches, factories, primary schools, etc, will offer their spaces for events.
-Cultural stations have been refurbished and redesigned for the purpose of extending the creative and cultural offer of the city: Chinese Quarter, Svilara (silk factory) or Egyseg (the former castle and sports hall) that shall become or have already become the cores of artistic expression of young people and those who feel as such.
-They present the backbone of the city’s new cultural policy oriented towards citizens and their bigger inclusion in the processes of democratisation and intercultural development.
+Cultural stations have been refurbished and redesigned for the purpose of extending the creative and cultural offer of the city: Creative district in the area of Great Liman, Svilara, Egyseg, Mlin, Rumenka, Bukovac, Barka, OPENS, Karavan that shall become or have already became the cores of artistic expression of young people and those who feel as such.
+They present the backbone of the city’s new cultural policy oriented towards citizens and their bigger inclusion in the processes of democratization and intercultural development.
 The opening of cultural points on the edges of the city will contribute to the greater cultural engagement of citizens and the enhancement of social interaction.

 For all mentioned, and unmentioned, we invite you to come to Novi Sad, to better know the city of the vibrant everydayness, tangible and intangible heritage, mainstream and alternative culture – and let it surprise you by its rich, rich, rich repertoire!

-The programme for 2021 will be officially announced in the second half of 2020.
+The program for 2022 will be officially announced in the October of 2021.

 Some useful tips: